tatiananantes/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 ## Questions

 Follow the process for understanding the flow of control that we used in the demo.
+Some of the examples below also have additional questions to answer with your pair partner(s).

 ### Question 1

-`console.log` a number in each part of the code which represents your guess as to what order the code will be executed in.
+1. `console.log` a number in each part of the code which represents your guess as to what order the code will be executed in.
 Run the code.
 The numbers should be logged in order: 1, 2, 3, 4...
 If they aren't, read and experiment with the code to figure out why.
 Correct the `console.log`s.

 ```js
 $(document).click(function(clickEvent) {